ACGaming/UniversalTweaks/README.md

 * Ladder Flying Slowdown: Disables climbing movement when flying
 * Locale: Prevents various crashes with Turkish locale
 * Max Health: Saves increased player health to tags
-* Mending: Only repairs damaged equipment with XP
 * Mining Glitch: Avoids the need for multiple mining attempts by sending additional movement packets
 * Piston Progress: Properly saves the last state of pistons to tags
 * Skeleton Aim: Fixes skeletons not looking at their targets when strafing